 How does wind energy compare to solar energy?

 Both wind and solar are cost-competitive renewable sources, but they differ in key ways.
 Wind energy generally has a higher capacity factor (35–45%) compared to utility-scale solar (22–32%), meaning wind turbines produce power more consistently throughout the day and night.
 Solar is typically easier to deploy at small scales (rooftop), while wind is more suited to large utility-scale projects.
-The IEA and NREL both recommend deploying a mix of both to maximize grid reliability and minimize storage needs.
+Both the IEA and NREL recommend deploying a mix of both to maximize grid reliability and reduce storage requirements.